 Detecting the presence of the Philadelphia chromosome (fusion of the BCR gene on Chromosome 22 to the ABL1 gene on chromosome 9) is essential in the diagnosis of Chronic Myeloid Leukaemia and initiation of Tyrosine Kinase Inhibitor (TKI) therapy.
-Acute Myeloid Leukaemia is a heterogeneous group of disorders that can be classified with the aid of molecular abnormalities.
-The ability to determine the presence of translocations that result in fusion oncogenes is essential in the prognosis of AML.
+Acute Myeloid Leukaemia (AML) is a heterogeneous group of disorders that can be classified with the aid of molecular abnormalities.
+The ability to determine the presence of rearrangements that result in fusion oncogenes is essential in the prognosis of AML.

 To register for this programme, please click here.